marcelpatrick/3rdPersonV2/README.md

 # 1: Create Components

 - Include a new BP_ShooterCharacter in the world to be our enemy
-- Create a new BP class derived from BP_ShooterCharacter to be our BP_PlayerShooterCharacter, our main player.
 - Create a new AI Controller class, name ShooterAIController.
 - Create e new BP to be child from the ShooterAIController class: BP_ShooterAIController
 - In Unreal, open BP_ShooterCharacter > details > Pawn > AIController Class > choose BP_ShooterAIController